PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 In all previous tutorial parts we have analyzed the same fMRI data.
 We analyzed it using a number of different strategies, but they all had one thing in common: A sample in each dataset was always a single fMRI volume.
-Sometimes, we have limited ourselfs to just a specific rgeion of interest, sometimes we averaged many fMRI volumes into a single one.
+Sometimes, we have limited ourselves to just a specific region of interest, sometimes we averaged many fMRI volumes into a single one.
 In all cases, however, a feature always corresponded to a voxel in the fMRI volume and appeared only once in the dataset.